Jaeger-LeCoultre Memovox Cal.P489/1 18ct Pink Gold 1951 1st Edition!

 Free Worldwide FedEx Delivery

 Perhaps the most interesting, creative and adventurous of all the major high-end watchmakers, Jaeger-LeCoultre, founded in 1833, has had an incredibly inventive history, developing over 1,250 mechanical calibres, registering over 400 Patents and playing a tremendous role in the development of the industry as a whole.
 Whether it is the keyless watch, Calibre 101, the iconic Reverso or the Memovox alarm, it would be difficult to imagine a historical account of watchmaking without the mention of Jaeger-LeCoultre.
 The company has always been a true ‘Manufacturer’ of the finest quality watch movements.
 This is unusual because more often than not, high-end brands such as Rolex, Patek Phillippe, Audemars Piguet and Vacheron Constantin would often buy in movements for particular needs.
 For example, in 1967 when Patek Phillippe, Audemars Piguet and Vacheron Constantin needed an ultra-thin automatic movement, it was to Jaeger-LeCoultre they turned, to produce one for them.
 Furthermore, the exquisite Jaeger-LeCoultre Calibre 920, is still in production and in use today by both Vacheron Constantin and Audemars Piguet.

 The off-white dial is completely original, unrestored and untouched and has a wonderful even patina.
-Naturally, it comes complete with its original JL signed gold-plated buckle.

 The Watch Dial